Classification

 Adaptations

-Ring-tailed lemurs have six lower teeth that stick straight out from the jaw forming a “toothcomb” that they use to groom their fur to remove excess fur and parasites.
-They also groom other troop members which helps reinforce social bonds within the group.
+- They have six lower teeth that stick straight out from the jaw forming a “comb” that they use to groom their own fur and that of other members of the troop.

 Physical Description

-- They have dense gray fur with white undersides.
-The face is white with dark triangular eye patches and a black pointed muzzle.
+- Their undersides are white and their faces are white with dark triangular eye patches and a black pointed muzzle.

 Diet